Ohio (Wonderful Town song)

-It was written by Leonard Bernstein, Betty Comden, and Adolph Green.

 In the original 1953 Broadway production, the song was performed by Rosalind Russell and Edie Adams, as a duet.

 Bing Crosby recorded the song on February 9, 1953, with John Scott Trotter and His Orchestra.

 A noteworthy recording of the song was made by Doris Day as part of her albums, Show Time (1960) and My Heart (2011).

 An additional noteworthy release was in November 2010 when it was sung by Jane Lynch as Sue Sylvester and Carol Burnett as her mother Doris on the American television show Glee, which takes place in Lima, Ohio.
-The original spoken word section is replaced with a new lyric about Sue's parents abandoning her to hunt Nazis.
+The original spoken word section was altered with new spoken dialogue to reflect the storyline: Sue's parents abandoning her to hunt Nazis.